 Maximizing Exterior Usability

-Commercial and public spaces are meant to be people-centric, and landscape architects approach projects with usability and ease of access in mind.
-They consider how people will interact with the space and draw plans accordingly, ensuring that everything from safe pedestrian passageways to shaded areas for relaxation are included in final site design.
+Commercial and public spaces should be people-centric, and landscape architects approach projects with usability and ease of access in mind.
+They carefully consider how people will interact with the space, ensuring that everything from safe pedestrian passageways to shaded areas for relaxation are included.
 Site plans for businesses also benefit from landscape architects who can optimize accessibility in outdoor spaces for those with disabilities.
 By prioritizing site usability, commercial spaces can be comfortable and welcoming for all.

 The South Miami Boulevard expansion was constructed among preexisting buildings, and required careful attention to details to ensure it met code regulations.